marcmo/flashcards/README.md

 App has to be [signed before](https://facebook.github.io/react-native/docs/signed-apk-android.html)

+### enable debug in Android in AndroidManifest.xml:

+      android:debuggable="true"

-### Gotchas
+## Gotchas

-do NOT name your gradle-properties in a general way (e.g. "MYAPP_XYZ") but rather specific (e.g. "FLASHCARDS_XYZ"). gradle *will* pull in your global properties!! might clash!
+* do NOT name your gradle-properties in a general way (e.g. "MYAPP_XYZ") but rather specific (e.g. "FLASHCARDS_XYZ"). gradle *will* pull in your global properties!! might clash!